-- 1. No Policy can deny any group of members their rights and privileges as protected under the Memorandum & Articles and Bye-Laws. - 2.
+- 1. No Policy can deny any group of members their rights and privileges as protected under the Memorandum & Articles, Equalities Act and Bye-Laws. - 2.
 Policy can be set by: - a.
 Union Executive, primarily as recommended by Union Policy Zones - b.
 Referendum - 3.
 Policy shall exist for two years unless it is overturned. - a.
-Union Executive can overturn policy adopted by Union Executive - b.
-Referenda can overturn policy adopted by Union Executive and Policy Zones - 4.
-Policies remain subject to the authority of the Board of Trustees on the financial and legal grounds set out in the Memorandum & Articles. - 5.
+Union Executive can overturn policy previously adopted by Union Executive - b.
+Referenda can overturn policy adopted by Union Executive and Policy Zones - b.c.
+The Board of Trustees can overturn any policy in accordance to the provisions in the Memorandum & Articles. - 4.-Policies remain subject to the authority of the Board of Trustees on the financial and legal grounds set out in the Memorandum & Articles. - 5-4.
 Where two policies are in contradiction, the Policy passed at the higher body shall take precedence.
-Where the two policies were passed at the same level, the most recent shall take precedence. - 6.
-An amendment to a motion going to a meeting may be proposed by any member and voted on should the majority of the voting members agree.
+Where the two policies were passed at the same level, the most recent shall take precedence. - 6.5.
+An amendment to a motion going to a meeting may be proposed by any member of the meeting and voted on should the majority of the voting members agree.